max-hill/virus-project/readme.md

 which we note has no reticulations.
 It is also very similar to the starting network obtained by iqtree:
 `((MN12:0.000229243,((C33:0.000164204,(BoviShield_Gold_FP5_MLV_vaccine:0.000125444,(C46:0.00021833,C14_CSU_034_10640:0.000724591):3.38004e-05):4.7022e-05):0.000250691,MN5:0.000153854):4.50286e-05):1e-06,MN3:0.000387796)`

+It is possible that we are not running NetRAX correctly.

 5. Cleanup.
 Move the netrax output files to the appropriate directory: from `/scripts/NetRAX` run

 `mv OUTPUT-bhv1-6-clinical-isolates-netrax-network.* ../../analysis/netrax/experiment-A/`

+#### Experiment B: Partition using PartitionFinder
+These instructions assume that experiment A has been run already.

+1. Make a directory for the NetRAX output of this experiment.
+We will call it experiment-A. From `scripts/`, run

+`mkdir -p ../analysis/netrax/experiment-B`

+2. Make a partition file: from `scripts/`, run

 ## Part 4.
 Using TriLoNet